floft/linux-control/README.md

 commands to be run via Google Assistant, e.g. power on via Wake-on-LAN, lock or unlock the screen, put to sleep, open or close a program, etc.

+## Summary

+Before you start, you need to know how much work this entails:

+ * Create Google Actions project, select Dialogflow, import project
+ * Setup port forwarding on your router to some internal server
+ * Setup server on that internal server ("Setup Server" section), HTTPS is required
+ * On your laptop and/or desktop, setup the client ("Setup Client" section)

 ## Raspberry Pi Setup
 For this example, I'll be showing how to set it up on a Raspberry Pi running Arch Linux.
 If you already have a computer to use as the server, skip to the